 If you cannot attend an appointment for any reason, please inform us as soon as possible to allow us to give it to someone else.

-Wherever possible, we recommend you attend the surgery, as the facilities for examining you are much better an, moreover, any tests that might be needed can be easily arranged.
-If you or child feel too ill to wait in the waiting room, the receptionist will show you to an examination room on arrival.
+Wherever possible, we recommend you attend the surgery, as the facilities for examining you are much better and, moreover, any tests that might be needed can be easily arranged.
+If you or your child feel too ill to wait in the waiting room, the receptionist will show you to an examination room on arrival.

 In a worse-case scenario, when you are unable to attend the surgery and require a home visit, please telephone before 10.30am, giving some indication of the problem, so that the doctor can plan his / her visit.